-A full stack developer is someone who is familiar and comfortable with all layers in computer software development.
+A full stack developer is a software engineer that is familiar with all the layers in computer software development.
 These developers have the functional knowledge and ability to take a concept and turn it into a finished product.
 They understand how everything works from top to bottom and can anticipate problems accordingly.

 What does a Full Stack Developer do?

 Web development specializations exist for a reason, and the idea of a full stack developer isn't about being an expert in every possible technology there is.
 It's more about someone with a familiarity and an understanding in each layer, and a genuine interest in all software technology.